-• Hover the mouse over the palette bar while it is in collapsed mode.
+- Hover the mouse over the palette bar while it is in collapsed mode.
 The palette bar expands.
-When you move the mouse away from the palette bar, it collapses again.

-• Click the Show Palette icon at the top of the palette bar.
+When you move the mouse away from the palette bar, it collapses again. - Click the Show Palette icon at the top of the palette bar.
 The palette bar expands and it remains expanded when the mouse is moved away from the palette bar.
 To collapse the palette bar again, click the Hide Palette icon at the top of the palette bar while it is in expanded mode.

-By default, the palette bar is docked to the left-side of the editor view.
-You can move it to the right-side of the editor view by clicking on the Palette bar while it is in collapsed mode, and dragging the bar to the right-side of the editor view.
+By default, the palette appears on the left side of the editor view.
+You can move it to the right side of the editor view by clicking on the Palette bar while it is in collapsed mode, and dragging the bar to the right-side of the editor view.

-When the User Defined Properties tab is selected, a User Defined Properties editor is opened that allows you to change the User Defined Properties of the message flow.
-The User Defined Properties editor comprises a User Property Hierarchy view and a Details view.
+When you select the User Defined Properties tab, a User Defined Properties editor is opened that allows you to change the User Defined Properties of the message flow.
+The User Defined Properties editor consists of a User Property Hierarchy view and a Details view.

-The User Property Hierarchy view provides three icons, Add Property Group, Add Property, and Delete that can be used to update the property hierarchy.
+The User Property Hierarchy view displays three icons, Add Property Group, Add Property, and Delete that you can use to update the property hierarchy.
 When you add a property, a Details view is opened.
 In the Details view you can define the property Type and Default Value.

-The Outline view enables you to navigate to a particular node in a message flow and edit its properties.
+The Outline view enables you to navigate to a particular node in a message flow, and edit its properties.